CME-OS/cme-api/README.md

 - Apache

 ### Available Endpoints
 The following endpoints are available.
-More details docs to come soon
+More detailed docs to come soon
 - oauth/authorize
 - oauth/access_token
 - list/all